Ag Exemption Texas: 2026 Qualification Rules and County Filing Deadlines

 Complete guide to Texas agricultural exemption requirements, rollback penalties, and county-specific application deadlines.
 What landowners must prove to qualify and keep their tax savings.

 The Texas agricultural exemption remains one of the most valuable property tax tools available to landowners, cutting taxable values from market rate to productivity-based valuations.
 For rural property owners, the difference often means thousands of dollars in annual savings.
-For those searching from position 68.3 in Google results, the need is clear: specific, actionable information on qualification requirements, not generic summaries.

 This guide covers what actually matters for 2026 filings: the seven qualifying uses, evidence standards, rollback penalty triggers, and county deadlines that vary dramatically across Texas.